“Dior Cruise” 2024 – on the way to Mexico

 source: vogue.co.uk

-After taking his collection on a cruise to Marrakech, Athens and Seville, we had the opportunity to see the Dior show in Mumbai last fall.
-It was held in cooperation with Chanakya, a Mumbai atelier and craft school for women.
-During it, unusual Indian embroidery were adapted to the exclusive style of Dior.
-This year, the designer will continue her tradition of cooperation with local craftsmen.
+After taking her collection on a journey to Marrakesh, Athens, and Seville, last autumn we had the chance to see the Dior show in Mumbai.
+It was held in collaboration with Chanakya, a Mumbai-based atelier and women’s craft school.
+During the event, exquisite Indian embroideries were reimagined in Dior’s signature exclusive style.
+This year, the designer will continue her tradition of working with local artisans.

-It turns out, however, that this year’s event is not the fashion house’s first contact with this Latin American country.
-In the “Dior Cruise” collection for spring 2019 presented in the French city of Chantilly, the designer looked for inspiration in “escaramuzas” – traditional Mexican women on horses.
-“What’s most fascinating to me about escaramuzas is that they perform a sport that is generally believed to be the domain of ‘macho’ and they do it dressed in traditional, exceptionally beautiful and feminine dresses” – these are the words of Chiuri herself.
+It turns out, however, that this year’s event is not the fashion house’s first encounter with this Latin American country.
+In the “Dior Cruise” collection for spring 2019, presented in the French town of Chantilly, the designer sought inspiration from “escaramuzas”—traditional Mexican women on horseback.
+“What fascinates me most about escaramuzas is that they practice a sport commonly considered a ‘macho’ domain, and they do it dressed in traditional, exceptionally beautiful and feminine dresses,” said Chiuri herself.

 48484